PetrGlad/emmate/README.md

 * Do not care (much) about measures.
 Primarily aimed at piano real recordings without strict tempo/bars.
 * A feature absent in _any_ other midi editor I could get my hands on (both commercial and free ones): removing a note can shift the tail of the track left to fill the gap.
 In some editors this is actually doable but cumbersome at best.
-* Playing/editing very long (over several thousands events) files.
+* Playing/editing very long (up to about 20K of events) files.
-  Those files are usually recordings of real performance (e.g. from MIDI keyboard).
+  Those files are usually recordings of real performances (e.g. from MIDI keyboard).
-* Comfortable workflow with keyboard as primary input.
+* Comfortable workflow with keyboard.
 * Allows making fine adjustments of notes and tempo.
 * Unlimited undo/redo.
 Never loose session data.
 Non destructive edits, do not override original files.
-* Blackbox recording (aways-on MIDI recording).
+* Blackbox recording (always-on MIDI recording).

 I'd love to see this in one of commercial or open-source DAWs and even pay money for that, but that does not seem to ever happen.

 ## Status

 Not even a prototype, still figuring things out.
-I am learning both Rust, MIDI and sound processing at once so the code should not be expected to be a good style example.
+I am learning Rust, MIDI, sound processing, and UI library all at once so at the moment the code is not an example of good style.

 ## Build